sethiabhishek/courserascala/src/main/scala/Week5/boundsandvariance/readME.md

-Related to super , subtype bounds relation suppose a method needs to be presented in a list which will return the argument itself if non empty or an exception if any of the element is less than zero
+Related to super , subtype bounds relation. suppose a method needs to be presented in a list which will return the argument itself if non empty or an exception if any of the element is less than zero